energeist/diceroller/README.md

   - Takes one argument (sides) which must be an integer.
   - If that integer is not in the list of available dice (4, 6, 8, 10, 12, 20 or 100) then it will return a string error message, otherwise it will return a randomly rolled die of the given number of sides as an integer.
 - `.rollMany()`
-  - Takes one argument (dice), which must be a single die group as a string or many die groups as an array of strings.
+  - Takes one or more arguments (...dice), which must be any number of die groups as strings.
-  - Strings must be of format `"<NUMBER>d<SIDES>"`, e.g. `"2d6"` or `"3d20"` for a group of one die type, or `["2d6", "1d20"]` for a group of many dice types, where `<NUMBER>` is the number of dice in a group of dice with `<SIDES>` number of sides.
+  - Strings must be of format `"<NUMBER>d<SIDES>"`, e.g. `"2d6"` or `"3d20"` for a group of one die type, or `"2d6", "1d20", ...` for a group of many dice types, where `<NUMBER>` is the number of dice in a group of dice with `<SIDES>` number of sides.
-  - Returns a string error message if the provided arguments to not conform to
+  - Returns a string error message if the provided arguments to not conform to the specified format.
 - `.cat()` - Takes no arguments, and you get to pet the cat!

 [![Package Version](https://img.shields.io/npm/v/simpledice)](https://www.npmjs.com/package/simpledice)